matthiasn/octopress-blog/source/_posts/2013-05-26-making-birdwatch-interactive.markdown

 My other application on GitHub, **[sse-perf](http://bit.ly/sse-perf)**, was quite useful in identifying where the scalability problem was.
 When getting as many as 1% of all Tweets from Twitter, which is the current limit for the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)** without some extra agreement with Twitter (amounting to 3-4 million Tweets a day), server-side calculations for each client connection only allowed somewhere between ten and twenty concurrent connections whereas moving the calculations over to the client side now allows about 600 concurrent connections to a single server under the same load.

-With that problem out of the way, I also added interactive functionality where the words in the word cloud and in the bar chart are now clickable, allowing to drill into the data.
+With that problem out of the way, I also added interactive functionality where the words in the word cloud and in the bar chart are now clickable, allowing drilling into the data.
 Currently this works with a logical AND.
 Only previous and live Tweets are now shown that contain all of the search words.
 The queries are resources that can be bookmarked, with the query encoded in the URL, comparable to a Google search.

 Ok, this is becoming a little more interesting than the previous version where the observer did not have any influence over what was shown on the screen.
 I have used the current version of **[BirdWatch](http://bit.ly/BirdWatch)** for following Tweets about the Champions League final between Bayern München and Borussia Dortmund at Wembley stadium (besides the TV, of course):